DataDog/terraform-provider-datadog/website/docs/r/downtime.html.markdown

 * `active` - (Optional) A flag indicating if the downtime is active now.
 * `disabled` - (Optional) A flag indicating if the downtime was disabled.
 * `start` - (Optional) POSIX timestamp to start the downtime.
+* `start_date` - (Optional) String representing date and time to start the downtime in RFC3339 format.
 * `end` - (Optional) POSIX timestamp to end the downtime.
+* `end_date` - (Optional) String representing date and time to end the downtime in RFC3339 format.
 * `recurrence` - (Optional) A dictionary to configure the downtime to be recurring.
     * `type` - days, weeks, months, or years
     * `period` - How often to repeat as an integer.
 For example to repeat every 3 days, select a type of days and a period of 3.